 Pella Omaha Business Development Manager Zack Heenan presented the idea of participating in the Capstone project after taking a blueprint-reading class at MCC.
 Over two days, a Pella team participated in teaching several sections of both male and female students that included not only conventional college students, but nontraditional students looking for a new career path and even high-schoolers.
 In addition to Heenan, the Pella team included Jerry Murley (Commercial Project Manger), Andy Grzebielski (Trade Installation Manager), Jody Baughman (Service Manager), Austin Annan (Fulfillment Manager), Mario Smith (Retail Installation Manager), Clint Schwery (Field Manager), and Myron Jurgens (Owner of Jurgens Construction).

 “It was a great overall experience,” Heenan said.
 “The class was like being on a job site.
 We showed them best practices of how to install properly.”
-Pella Omaha contributed both the instructional hours and the products: Pella® 250 Series vinyl windows, Pella® 350 Series premium vinyl sliding patio door, and a Pella® Series entry door.
+Pella Omaha contributed both the instructional hours and the products: Pella® 250 Series vinyl windows and a Pella® Series entry door.